Stay cozy this winter with a Chai Hot Toddy, made even more toasty with Kahlúa! It’s a simple recipe that will warm you head to toe.

 Hot toddies and winter go hand in hand, like mittens and hot cocoa.
 But this is for grown ups, and a treat reserved just for you.

 As I put the kettle on, I opened a sachet of chai tea, breathing in the cinnamon, ginger and cardamom.
 The bright lemons brought a touch of sunshine to an otherwise deliciously gloomy day, and the honey drizzled on its sweetness in my glass.

 To all these wintry flavors, I added a shot of Kahlúa, its deep rum flavor giving my tea its nod to turn it into a proper toddy.
-Each sip warmed me from head to toe, and I couldn’t help but think: can it rain every day?
+Each sip of my Chai Hot Toddy warmed me from head to toe, and I couldn’t help but think: can it rain every day?

 For more inspiration to shake up your holiday season with Kahlúa, be sure to check out Kahlúa on your favorite social channel:

 Disclosure: This post is brought to you by Kahlúa.
 All opinions are, as always, my own.
 Sponsored posts such as these help behind the scenes at Kitchen Confidante.
 Thank you for visiting and making my blog part of your day!